heidibaum/heidibaum.github.io/get_involved.md

 ## We're excited to have you join our team!
-In addition to collecting data, there are many contribution opportunities (e.g., study design, data analysis, writing) which do not require access to an infant lab. **All are welcome!**
+In addition to collecting data, there are many contribution opportunities (e.g., study design, data analysis, writing) which do not require access to an infant lab. <br>
+**All are welcome!**

 * <a href="#projects">List of Projects</a>: Project Leads contact info, listserv subscription links, etc.
 * <a href="#proposal">New Project Proposal Info</a>: Got an MB project idea?
 Let us know!